Posted on

-• Setting your domain name for Amplify requires (a) to write a CNAME record to prove ownership.
-Then (b) you modify ALIAS and CNAME records of @ and www records to a cloudfront URL given to you and automatically your site becomes https.
-My domains are in namecheap but AWS advertises that using Route 53 is much simpler than this.
+2. Modifying the ALIAS and CNAME records of @ and www to a CloudFront URL provided to you.
+This automatically enables HTTPS for your site.
+My domains are in Namecheap, but AWS advertises that using Route 53 is much simpler.

 #!/usr/bin/python3